$750.00$14,100.00

 Applications:

-• CCHF and RVF pseudovirus transduction of target cells for viral entry and functional studies
+• Facilitating ANDV, CCHFV, RVFV pseudovirus transduction of target cells for viral entry and functional studies

 Background:

-Bunyaviruses are single-stranded negative-sense RNA viruses with 3-segmented genomes: small (S), medium (M), and large (L).
-The 3-segmented genomes encode viral nucleocapsid protein (NP) involved in transcription and replication, glycoprotein precursor generating two structural membrane proteins (Gc and Gn) and nonstructural proteins (GP38 and NSm), and RNA-dependent RNA polymerase (RdRp) proteins, respectively.
+Bunyaviruses constitute the largest group of RNA viruses, causing a spectrum of febrile and hemorrhagic illnesses worldwide.
+Originally identified as a single serotype in Africa, their number has now surpassed 500, with global distribution.
+These viruses, predominantly tri-segmented and single-stranded, are transmitted primarily by arthropod and rodent vectors, infecting various animals and plants.
+Despite a small number of encoded proteins, bunyaviruses can lead to potentially fatal diseases, adept at suppressing the host’s innate antiviral immune mechanisms.
+This review provides an overview of the Bunyavirales order, detailing their mechanisms of infection, replication, and evasion of host immune responses.
+Taxonomically reclassified as the only order of the class Ellioviricetes, Bunyavirales encompass fourteen families.
+Structurally, bunyaviruses consist of tri-segmented negative/ambisense RNA, with the Large (L), Medium (M), and Small (S) segments forming ribonucleoprotein structures complexed to nucleoproteins.
+These segments encode proteins crucial for viral replication and assembly, including the RNA-dependent RNA polymerase (RdRp) and glycoproteins Gn and Gc.
+Additionally, bunyaviruses may encode non-structural proteins (NSm and NSs), implicated in inhibiting the host immune response.
 Bunyaviruses enter the host cell via receptor-mediated endocytosis through the surface glycoprotein Gc, which is responsible for binding to the cellular receptors.
 Upon attachment, Gc responds to the reduced pH of endocytic compartments with a conformational change that results in a fusion loop, allowing it to insert into the endosomal membrane.
 Gc then folds back on itself, forcing the cell membrane (held by the fusion loop) and the viral membrane (held by a trans-membrane anchor) against each other, resulting in fusion and releasing the viral genome into the cytoplasm.
 Some of the receptors facilitating the viral entry that have been described include clathrin-dependent endocytosis, 3 integrins, nucleolin, and DC-SIGN (a C-type lectin restricted to interstitial dendric cells and certain tissue macrophages).
+Understanding bunyavirus structure, genomics, and immune response evasion is essential for developing effective control measures against these diverse and potentially deadly pathogens.

 Example of results:

-HEK293T cells were transduced with RVFV(Luc) lenti-pseudovirus (with a luciferase reporter).
-Reporter expression was quantified at 3 days post-transduction (luciferase assay).
+Rapid ANDV alpha-pseudovirus luciferase transduction of Vero cells (Left): Vero cells were transduced with Ha-ANDV(Luc) alpha-pseudovirus (with a luciferase reporter).
+Reporter expression was quantified at 24 hours post-transduction (luciferase assay).

-HEK293T cells were transduced with RVFV(GFP) lenti-pseudovirus (with a GFP reporter).
-Reporter expression was quantified at 2 days post-transduction (GFP flow cytometry).
+Rapid ANDV alpha-pseudovirus GFP transduction of Vero cells (Right): Vero cells were transduced with Ha-ANDV (GFP) alpha-pseudovirus (with a GFP reporter).
+Reporter expression was quantified at 24 hours post-transduction (GFP flow cytometry).

-CCHF and RVF pseudoviruses are intended for Research Use Only and are not for diagnostic or therapeutic purposes or use in humans or animals.
+Ha-CCHFV, Ha-RVFV and Ha-ANDV pseudoviruses are intended for Research Use Only and are not for diagnostic or therapeutic purposes or use in humans or animals.

 References